-On the Output Options screen you can print/output a range of records.
+On the Output Options screen you can select One in N sampling, or print/output a range of records.

 One in N sampling

 One in N sampling from the Output Options screen is available to help pre-empt problems with final ("live") output.
 When you choose this option, an intermediate table is created containing a selection of the records in your Main File.
 For example, if you have a Main File of 100,000 records, and choose One in 1000 sampling, your test file will contain 100 records - the 1000th, 2000th, etc. from your Main File.